git-town/git-town/documentation/commands/ship.md

     If not provided, uses the current branch.

 <commit_options>
-    Options to pass to 'git commit' when commiting the squash-merge.
+    Options to pass to 'git commit' when committing the squash-merge.

---abort
-    Cancel the operation and reset the workspace to a consistent state.

---continue
-    Continue the operation after resolving conflicts.
 ```